-Paternity testing and family law often crosses paths.
+Paternity testing and family law often cross paths.
 Testing may be required to settle a child support issue, a birth certificate issue or to confirm the paternity of a child in parenting proceedings before the court.

 The presumption of paternity can be rebutted.
 In order for the court to make an order for paternity testing there needs to be more sufficient reasons other than just the fact that the father wants to confirm that he is the biological parent.
 Evidence will need to be submitted to the court setting out why the father or mother has doubt.